-- Prolonged anxiety leading to acidic reflux, grinding, bruxism, and reduced motivation for self- care
+- Anxiety leading to acid reflux, grinding and reduced motivation for self- care

 Dentaid has been improving oral health around the world since 1996.
 They are serving the cause by supplying volunteer dentists, nurses and therapists to various refugee camps in northern Greece.
-Together with the Red Cross and HealthPoint Foundation, they are working to improve sanitation and healthcare within the camps.
-The chief objective will be to triage, treat and supply aftercare to the refugees, yet there will still be a focus on oral health education to help prevent further dental issues.
+Together with the Red Cross and Healthpoint foundation, they are working to improve sanitation and healthcare within camps.
+The main objective will be to triage, treat and supply aftercare to the refugees, yet there will still be a focus on ora; health education to help prevent further dental issues.

 Dentaid has been an outstanding support for the refugee camps within Greece, providing a continuous stream of volunteer dentists and nurses.
 Dental care isn’t going to fix the crisis but it is a huge unmet need in the camps.
 If volunteers can help those living in exile live a more comfortable life, then they are truly providing an invaluable service.